mikbry/mikbry/README.md

 - [material-ui-color](https://github.com/mikbry/material-ui-color)
 - And more

-Also I work for clients on complex mobile/web apps involving video-processing and AI.
+Also I work for clients on cutting-edge mobile/web apps involving video-processing and AI.

 🌱 I’m currently learning Rust/WebGPU/WASM and some new AI concepts.